openelections/docs/contributingcodeguide.md

 #### Fetch/Cache

-Once you've coded datasource.py, you can use the fetch task to download raw result files for your state all at once, or year by year.
-Downloaded files are stored under their standardized names in a state/cache directory (e.g. md/cache).
-The cache directory is excluded from version control.
+The datasource.py file sets up the basic process, but it doesn't actually grab the raw result files.
+That's the job of ``fetch.py``.
+You can use the fetch task to download raw result files for your state all at once, or year by year.
+Downloaded files are stored under their standardized names in a {state}/cache directory (e.g. ``md/cache``).
+An important point: the {state}/cache directory is excluded from version control.

+We use the useful `requests` library to make HTTP requests and `BeautifulSoup` for HTML parsing.

 Download all files for the state.